ShifHub/TrafficScope/README.md

 # TrafficScope

+After entering your earliest departure time(EDT), latest departure time(LDT), and latest time of arrival:
-This app finds the traffic times for a destination in 5 minute intervals between two different times.
+The application will calculate future estimated traffic times in 5 minute intervals between your EDT, and LDT.
-A usual time, and the earliest possible time for departure.
+You will leave and arrive, on time, at the most efficient times.

 The app utilizes: Dynamic, and static table views.
 Special fonts, and custom views and headers.
 I hope you enjoy!